aqxiy/sortDrink/README.md

 # sortDrink

-Instructions are for technique for drinking from standard cup that may improve biointegration of fluid and/or accompanying pills.
+Instructions are for technique for drinking from standard cup, wine glass, or beaker that may improve biointegration of fluid and/or accompanying pills.

 1. Drink from cup as normal.
 Wait 6-10 seconds.
 2. Place cup on top of tongue and drink.
 Wait 2.5-3.5 seconds.